gotonode/ohtu/README.md

 # Bookmarks Database
-A student project done in a team of 3 members
+*A student project done in a team of 3 members*

-Course: *Ohjelmistotuotanto 2018*

 | Travis CI | Codecov | Codacy |
 | :-: | :-: | :-: |